-Sasha shared in the George Polk Award for Financial Reporting and the Investigative Reporters & Editors award for innovation in watchdog journalism for his work on the Paradise Papers, and in awards from the Overseas Press Club, Online News Association and others for the Implant Files and World Bank investigations.
+Sasha has shared in honors including the George Polk Award, the Investigative Reporters & Editors award, the Barlett & Steele Award and the Overseas Press Club award.
 He holds a dual masters degree in journalism and international affairs from Columbia University.

 To see a more complete list of Sasha's articles, click here.
 A list of his awards and fellowships is below.

 You can follow Sasha on Twitter at @sashachavkin.